idio-sync/romm-comm/README.md

 In Progress
 - Request System: Make and manage ROM requests entirely in Discord
+- RomM User Management: Manage users, automatically create RomM account for users with specific role

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command
 - Docker installation
-- Linking Discord users with RomM users (creation of Romm users via role?)
 - RomM API key usage so user/pass do not have to be passed (if RomM implements creating API key)
 - Better IGDB integration (currently pulles IGDB cover url from RomM db entry for game)
 - More robust request command that searches IGDB per platform and passes along requested game ID